Avoid the Crowds in Zion National Park With These 11 Helpful Tips

 Tips for Visiting Zion National Park

-- Always check nps.gov before you visit a park.
-The park’s website will have park alerts and closures that could impact your trip.
-Pay attention to these and have a plan b.
+- Always check nps.gov before visiting a park.
+There you will find park alerts and closures that could impact your trip.
+Pay attention to these and always have a plan B. And C.

 - Check the weather.
 Since Zion is a canyon, it’s subject to flooding, mudslides and crazy weather.
 Especially during monsoon.
 Stay alert to quickly changing weather conditions.

-- Pick up a Zion National Park map and newspaper at the entrance station.
-These two items include helpful park and trail info.
-You might also consider purchasing a Zion National Park map that has a bit more detail about the surrounding area.
+- Pick up a Zion National Park map and a park newspaper at the entrance station.
+These two items include useful park and trail info.
+Also consider buying a Zion National Park plastic map that has a bit more detail about the surrounding area.

 - Remember to use Leave No Trace when visiting public lands (and really anywhere).
-You can learn more about all seven principles on their website.
+You can find more about all seven principles on the website.

-- James Kaiser is one of the best national park authors.
-This one is a must have for anyone planning a visit to Zion National Park.
+- James Kaiser is one of the best national park authors there is.
+His Zion guide book is a must have for anyone planning a visit to Zion National Park.

-Final Thoughts About Avoid Crowds in Zion National Park
+Final Thoughts About How to Avoid Crowds in Zion National Park

-If you are a national park lover, then Zion is definitely a must-see for your travel bucketlist.
-Planning strategically to avoid the crowds in Zion National Park will improve the odds of having a great national park visit.
+If you are a national park lover, then Zion National Park should definitely be a must-see on your travel bucketlist.
+Planning strategically to avoid crowds in Zion National Park will improve the odds of having a stress-free and better national park experience.

 See you on the road!